-\\\\\(firm name), Mentor, and \\\\\(firm name), Protégé, agree to form a Mentor-Protégé Agreement for the purpose of building a professional relationship and strengthening the business and technical capacity of the Protégé firm.
+(firm name), Mentor, and (firm name), Protégé, agree to form a Mentor-Protégé Agreement for the purpose of building a professional relationship and strengthening the business and technical capacity of the Protégé firm.

 The Mentor and Protégé agree to meet in order to advance toward the objectives outlined in the Protégé Development Plan (PDP).
-These meetings will happen bimonthly or as directed by BART.
+These meetings will happen monthly or as directed by BART.
 The parties agree to follow the PDP and update it as necessary.
 The parties also agree to attend or make efforts to attend all Mentor-Protégé meetings arranged by BART.

-This Agreement should continue for two years or longer if mutually agreeable, with BART's consent.
-The Mentor-Protégé Agreement may also be terminated by mutual consent.
+The parties agree that this Agreement should continue for 18 months, or longer if mutually agreeable, with BART's consent.
 The parties understand that the Protégé is not guaranteed any future work to come out of the Mentor-Protégé Agreement.